eth-educators/eth-docker/README.md

 A file 'default.env' is provided and needs to be copied to '.env'.
 If this is not done, running docker-compose will fail.

-After copying the file, you **must** adjust the contents to your environment.
-Specifically, set the first entry `DEPCLI_UID` to your UID if you are running this on Linux.
-You can find your UID with `echo $UID`.<br />
-You likely also *want* to set `GRAFFITI` inside the same file, and you might adjust `NUM_VAL` if you are going to create keys for more than one validator.
+You likely want to set `GRAFFITI` inside the file `.env`, and you might adjust `NUM_VAL` if you are going to create keys for more than one validator.

 On Linux, `docker-compose` runs as root.
-The individual containers do not, they run as local users inside the container.
+The individual containers do not, they run as local users inside the container: With the exception of eth2.0-deposit-cli, because it has no network connection and does not run as an ongoing service.

-**Do not run two validators**<br />
-You'd get yourself slashed, and no-one wants that.
-Protecting you from this is a work in progress.
-Choose one client, and one client only, and run that.

-**You need an eth1 source**<br />
-This project assumes you'll use geth.
-It doesn't have to be that, it can be a 3rd party.
-You need some source for eth1, so that your validator can successfully propose blocks.
+In the interest of readability, warnings about the dangers of running eth2 validators have been moved to `RECOMMENDATIONS.md`.
+This file also contains comments on key security.
+Just know that funds can be lost unless precautions are taken.

 Some troubleshooting commands are at the very end of the file.